pingcap/blog/chaos-practice-in-tidb.md

  > cp linux-3.10.1.tar.xz linux-3.10.1.tar.xz.6
  > cp: cannot create regular file 'linux-3.10.1.tar.xz.6': Cannot allocate memory

-Although the Linux kernel’s Fault Injection Framework is powerful, we have to rebuild the kernel because some users won’t enable it in their production environment.
+Although the Linux kernel's Fault Injection Framework is powerful, we have to rebuild the kernel because some users won't enable it in their production environment.

 ### SystemTap